circlesland/circles-platform/README.md

 ![dappscreens](https://user-images.githubusercontent.com/747161/99851260-29611000-2b7f-11eb-9223-e84578960e41.png)

 # Omo Li
-Building with Omo.Li a lightweight and hostless decentralized wallet and marketplace on top of the CirclesUBI protocol, ipfs and the fission Webnative SDK and idenitiy key management
+Building with Omo.Li a lightweight and hostless decentralized wallet and marketplace on top of the CirclesUBI protocol, ipfs and the fission Webnative SDK and identity key management

 - DAPP (early alpha WIP): https://omo.fission.app/